I Kissed My Girlfriend's Little Sister?!: Light novel

 Written by Riku Misora and illustrated by Saba Mizore, the series began publication under SB Creative's GA Bunko light novel imprint on April 14, 2020.
 The series was completed in its fourth volume, which released on September 14, 2022.

-Tentai Books is publishing the series in English.
+Tentai Books published the first volume of the series in English.

-Volume list
+Volumes

 Manga

 A manga adaptation, illustrated by Kakito Kato, began serialization on Square Enix's Manga UP! website on May 28, 2022.
-As of October 2022, the series' individual chapters have been collected into a single tankōbon volume.
+As of October 2023, the series' individual chapters have been collected into two tankōbon volumes.

-Volume list
+Volumes

 Reception

 In the 2021 edition of the Kono Light Novel ga Sugoi! guidebook, the series ranked eighth in the bunkobon category and fifth in the new work category.